Travel and Adventure Show - Chicago

-Increasingly visitors seek out destinations that offer sustainable options including green hotels, restaurants, and attractions.
-The Arizona Office of Tourism has defined sustainable tourism as sustaining the culture, heritage and environment of a region while at the same time promoting economic growth and social wellbeing through tourism.
-AOT has partnered with National Geographic to highlight statewide destinations and organizations that preserve and celebrate Arizona's unique culture, designated as Arizona Origins locations.
+The Arizona Office of Tourism has defined sustainable tourism as sustaining the culture, heritage, and environment of a region while at the same time promoting economic growth and social wellbeing through tourism.
+Arizona Office of Tourism has partnered with National Geographic to highlight statewide destinations and organizations that preserve and celebrate Arizona's unique culture, designated as Arizona Origins locations.

 Visitors and residents alike are attracted to Arizona’s wide, open spaces and lush desert scenery.
-This influx of activity places an enormous amount of pressure on the state’s infrastructure, so tourism sites are acting now to preserve Arizona for future visitors.
+This influx of activity places pressure on the state’s infrastructure, so tourism sites are acting now to preserve Arizona for future visitors.
 Some of the many efforts taking place across the state include recycling, reducing waste, conserving water and energy, celebrating local cultures, and sourcing local products.

 Search for your next Arizona adventure using The Arizona Experience interactive map tool or browse for more options below.

 A major part of sustainable tourism is “thinking local.”
 This can be as simple as visiting a farmer’s market to pick up locally grown snacks for the road.
 Local First can connect visitors and residents alike with local businesses.
 Thinking locally goes beyond unique museums (like the Musical Instrument Museum) and small cafés (such as Morning Glory at The Farm), and extends to Eco Tourism and VolunTourism, both growing segments of travel that focus on making a difference in the area where you stay.